iraqianDev/iraqianDev.github.io/README.md

 ## About Me

-I have been working as a frontend developer for 1 years and have experience in HTML,CSS,Javascript,React,Tailwind,Nextjs.
+I have been working as a frontend developer for 1 year and have experience in HTML,CSS,Javascript,React,Tailwind,Nextjs.
 I am passionate about building beautiful and functional websites that provide a great user experience.

 I am always looking for new challenges and opportunities to grow as a developer, so feel free to contact me if you would like to collaborate on a project or have any questions.
 Thank you for taking the time to visit my portfolio!